 Together as a team, we focus heavily on user flow.
 Our goal is to create a product that will be user-friendly and intuitive.
 To reach it, we examine the customers’ needs, requirements and restrictions at every stage of the design process.
 When it comes to prototyping, we’re doing it during tests.

-As I mentioned before, usually during the first stage of building a prototype, we get to know its potential users.
+As I mentioned before, we usually get to know its potential users during the first stage of building a prototype.
 This allows us to adjust the product to their needs better and make it more intuitive from the very beginning.

 In a nutshell, the process can be divided into four phases:

-All of it is done so that, in the end, you would get the product that succeeds on the market and meets users’ needs.
-Together, let’s build a foundation for an intuitive product with features that are needed.
+All of it is done so that, in the end, you would get the product that succeeds on the market and meets users’ requirements.
+Together, let’s build a foundation for an intuitive product with features your target audience truly needs.